jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/FAQ/FAQ.md

 A: DRDS supports UTF8 character set and it will support more character sets later

+**6. Q: The creation of a database in the name as the same as that of another one fails after deleting a database**

+A: The user shall create a DRDS database, migrate and delete the same.
+As the system will not automatically delete the migrated sub-databases, such sub-databases will be left in RDS MySQL.
+When the user creates the DRDS database in the name as the same as that of the one in the backend, the creation will fail.
+In such case, the user needs to delete these legacy databases manually at first and then open tickets.

-**5. Q: What are the reasons for failing to generate the expansion plan in horizontal expansion?**
+**7. Q: What are the reasons for failing to generate the expansion plan in horizontal expansion?**

 A: The reasons for failing to generate the expansion plan generally include
   1. It fails because there is not enough new RDS space to migrate any sub-database.